DanielGandia/stock-analysis/README.md

 ## Results
 The results for the original code for 2017 had an elapsed time of .5800781 seconds and for 2018 was .5878906 seconds.

-By refactoring the below code, that was provided for this project in a VBS file, it help improved the time.
-Below the code you can also see the new times after the new code was written and run.
+By filling in the code on the VBS file that was provided for this project in order to refactor it, it help improved the time it took to run the analysis.
+Below I have pasted the code.
+You will also see the new times after the new code was refactured and run.
+I have added the pop-up messages below the code.

     '1a) Create a ticker Index
     tickerIndex = 0